kendrickcodes98/TCP-BYPASS/README.md

 ## 🎯 Features

-Kendricks-Fork is a powerful and versatile script that leverages the `scapy` library to perform low-level network operations.
+TCP-BYPASS ENGINE is a powerful and versatile script that leverages the `scapy` library to perform low-level network operations.
 It is designed with both functionality and aesthetics in mind.

 - **SYN Flood Attack**: Overwhelms a target's ports with SYN packets to test firewall resilience and perform stress tests.
 - **ICMP Tunneling**: Create a covert communication channel by embedding data within ICMP packets.